Oniup/cmake.nvim/README.md

 > [cmake-tools.nvim](https://github.com/Civitasv/cmake-tools.nvim).
 However,
 > using these plugins on Windows, I found to be annoying, therefore I developed
 > this plugin

+## License

+cmake.nvim  Copyright (C) 2023  Ewan Robson
+This program comes with ABSOLUTELY NO WARRANTY
+This is free software, and you are welcome to redistribute it under certain conditions